How to better protect young athletes from sports injuries

-University of Chicago Medicine sports medicine specialist Christopher Hicks, MD, cares for teenagers who are pursuing their athletic dreams, weekend warriors and professional athletes, including members of the WNBA Chicago Sky, where he’s one of the team’s physicians.
-Here’s his best advice to prevent and treat these common sports camp injuries.
+As a sports medicine specialist at the University of Chicago Medicine, I treat sports-related injuries for a wide range of patients: teenagers who are pursuing their athletic dreams, weekend warriors and professional athletes, including members of the WNBA Chicago Sky, where I’m one of the team’s physicians.

-The most important things to know as a parent or coach are the risk factors along with the signs and symptoms of injuries.
-Have a low threshold for recognizing when your child/athlete isn’t themselves.
+The most important things to know as a parent or coach are the risk factors, along with the signs and symptoms, of injuries.
+Recognize when your child/athlete is off his or her game.
 As a parent or coach, you know your child/player better than anyone.
-And you play an important role in helping recognize these situations early.
+And, you play an important role in identifying and addressing symptoms in their early stages.

 Next, let’s look at heart problems, like sudden cardiac arrest.
 What makes sudden cardiac death in our athletic population so difficult to manage is that there are typically no symptoms prior to the athlete collapsing.

 We typically recommend using thirst as a guide for hydration during sports or athletic activities, particularly for our novice athletes.
 That helps decrease the risk of hyponatremia (low sodium levels) from consuming too much water.
-These recommendations are important to reduce the athletes’ risk of heat-related conditions.
+These recommendations are important to reduce an athlete’s risk of heat-related conditions.
 It also helps them maximize performance.

 Christopher Hicks, MD

 Christopher Hicks, MD, is a board-certified orthopaedist who specializes in non-operative sports medicine and provides comprehensive medical care for athletes and active patients alike.Read more about Dr. Hicks

 At Comer Children's, our experts offer unique approaches to pediatric sports medicine for children and teens of all ages.
 We care for young athletes at every level, from seasonal athletes to elite competitors, with a range of orthopaedic conditions and sports-related injuries.Learn more about our pediatric sports medicine services